Gary Sinise: Later acting (2002–2004)

+Television (2003–2020)

-Apart from his television and film work, Sinise has served as the host in the video for the Epcot ride Mission: SPACE at Walt Disney World, Orlando, Florida, and as a model for Baume & Mercier watches.
+Apart from his television and film work, Sinise appeared as the host of the Epcot ride Mission: SPACE at Walt Disney World, Orlando, Florida from 2003 to 2017, and as a model for Baume & Mercier watches.

 Sinise was the narrator for the Discovery Channel's miniseries When We Left Earth in 2008.
 Sinise is the executive producer—along with David Scantling—of the Iraq War documentary Brothers at War.
 The film features an American military family and the experiences of three brothers: Jake Rademacher, Isaac Rademacher, and Joseph Rademacher.

 In November 2009, Sinise narrated the highly acclaimed World War II in HD on the History Channel.
 Also in 2009, Sinise lent his voice talents in the Thomas Nelson audio Bible production known as The Word of Promise, playing the character of David.
 In 2010, he narrated the World War II documentary Missions That Changed the War on the Military Channel.
 In 2014, he narrated a Smithsonian Institution exhibit in the film Captain America: The Winter Soldier.

 From 2016 to 2017, Sinise played Special Agent Jack Garrett in Criminal Minds: Beyond Borders.

 On April 17, 2017, Sinise received a star on the Hollywood Walk of Fame for his work in the television industry.
 The star is located at 6664 Hollywood Boulevard.

 On October 30, 2017, Sinise was selected as Grand Marshal of the Pasadena Tournament of Roses Parade, which took place on January 1, 2018.

-Sinise has been a regular celebrity narrator at Disney's Candlelight Processional, appearing at Disneyland in 2011 and at Disney World in 2013, 2015, 2018, and 2019.
+Since his first appearance in 2000, Sinise has been a regular celebrity narrator at Disney's Candlelight Processional, appearing once at Disneyland in 2011 and fifteen times at Epcot (beginning in 2000, until most recently in 2025).

+Retirement (2020)

+He retired from acting in 2020 to focus full-time on his family following concurrent cancer diagnoses for his wife and his son, McCanna "Mac" Anthony Sinise, who died in January 2024.